FIVE MOST SURPRISING FINDS

 “Black lawyers should not be expected to sacrifice their careers for community service.
 They earned their degrees and have the right to practice wherever the market rewards them.”

 No one disputes the individual right.
 The indictment is of the system, not the person.
 Three data points expose the structural failure.
-First: the $130,000 average law school debt makes community practice impossible for most graduates regardless of intention — this is a policy design failure, not a character deficit (ABA, 2022).
-Second: the PSLF program that was supposed to enable public-interest careers denied 98% of applicants — the government built a safety net and then filled it with holes (Dept. of Education, 2021).
-Third: during segregation, when Black lawyers had no choice but to practice in Black communities, those communities had a functional legal ecosystem — and the civil rights movement was built on it (McNeil, 1983).
+First — the $130,000 average law school debt makes community practice impossible for most graduates regardless of intention.
+This is a policy design failure, not a character deficit (ABA, 2022).
+Second — the PSLF program that was supposed to enable public-interest careers denied 98% of applicants.
+The government built a safety net and then filled it with holes (Dept. of Education, 2021).
+Third — during segregation, when Black lawyers had no choice but to practice in Black communities, those communities had a functional legal ecosystem, and the civil rights movement was built on it (McNeil, 1983).
 The question is not whether individual lawyers are selfish.
 The question is why the system that educates them makes serving their own communities financially impossible.

 The Historical Contrast That Damns the Present

 What makes the current legal desert particularly devastating is the contrast with what existed before.
-During the era of segregation, Black lawyers practiced in Black communities not primarily by choice but by necessity — the white legal establishment would not hire them, and white clients would not retain them.
+During the era of segregation, Black lawyers practiced in Black communities not primarily by choice but by necessity.
+The white legal establishment would not hire them, and white clients would not retain them.
 The result was an accidental but functional legal ecosystem.

 Black lawyers lived in the neighborhoods they served.
 They attended the same churches.
 Their children attended the same schools.
-They were accountable to their communities in the most direct way possible: their neighbors were their clients, and their reputation was their only marketing.
+They were accountable to their communities in the most direct way possible — their neighbors were their clients, and their reputation was their only marketing.

 Thurgood Marshall did not argue Brown v.
 Board of Education from a distance.
 He argued it from within the experience of the communities he served, informed by relationships with parents and children and teachers who trusted him because he was one of them.
 The strategy that dismantled legal segregation was built on intimate knowledge of what segregation actually felt like — knowledge that could only come from proximity, from presence, from the daily fact of being there.